Munshi Pulia metro station

 Munshi Pulia is the northern terminal metro station on the North-South Corridor of the Red Line of Lucknow Metro station in Lucknow, Uttar Pradesh, India.
 It is situated in the Sector-13, 14 and 16 of Indira Nagar colony.
 There are two entrances to the station, from the Sector-16 side and from the Sector-13 and 14 side.

 The metro fare is Rs 40 from Munshi Puliya to Charbagh Railway station as against Rs 150–200 by taxi.
-To Munshi Pulia to Airport is Rs 60 while a taxi will charge around Rs 400 to 500.
+From Munshi Pulia to Airport is Rs 60 while a taxi will charge around Rs 400 to 500.